 “Encourage your development team to track technical debt in the same place they track other development items.”

 Another way to keep debt from falling off everyone’s radar is to track it as part of an epic and work with developers to groom that regularly.
-This ties into one of the questions we mentioned under the first tip, in that sometimes technical debt itself becomes outdated.
+This ties into one of the questions we mentioned under the first tip, in that sometimes technical debt itself become outdated.
 It was noted as part of project A, but due to work on Project B it is no longer an issue.
 Or it was important to update part of product A, but, for example, you’ve moved a lot of that underlying infrastructure to AWS so now it’s not actually a problem.
 The important thing is to make a note of the debt and track it; put it somewhere to make sure the conversation is active, but keep it clean.

 5. Empower developers to do some situation planning around technical debt.

 As a product manager, you regularly get to do situation planning, prioritize work, and play with “what if” scenarios.
 Technical debt is a great vehicle to help engage your development team in similar activities.
 Make it part of your planning activities to let your development team make requests, build a wish list, etc.—you do this kind of exercise with your customers and their feature requests all the time.
 If developers were given X number of sprints or months just to address debt, what would they do?
-How would that change the product’s performance immediately and over time?
+How would that change the product’s performance immediately and overtime?
 How would these changes impact the product roadmap?

 You might realize there’s a huge benefit to addressing infrastructure-level projects before you embark on a set of new features and make changes to your product roadmap on the spot.
 You might not.
 But sharing your roadmap with developers while they share their thinking about debt-related priorities is a great way to relate these underlying issues directly to your roadmap (and to strategic goals like revenue, customer growth, etc.) It’s also a great opportunity to see how developers think about prioritization, problem-solving, and more.
 Activities like these can help product managers develop more empathy and strengthen that product-engineering relationship.